-Making memories: Researchers explore the anatomy of recollectionNovember 8th, 2012 in Neuroscience /
+Making memories: Researchers explore the anatomy of recollectionNovember 8, 2012 in Medicine & Health / Neuroscience

 With the help of data collected from intracranial electrodes implanted on epilepsy patients, researchers in Drexel's School of Biomedical Engineering, Science and Health Systems are getting a rare look inside the brain in hopes of discovering the exact pattern of activity that produces a memory.